-Beginning Fall 2016, the Rutgers NJMS EM residency will be offering a Scholarly Track program.
+In Fall 2016, the Rutgers Health/NJMS EM residency initiated a Scholarly Track program.
 Each track focuses on the resident developing a specialized skillset or “niche” within Emergency Medicine.
 The track program timeline is divided into two main components, exploratory and immersion.

 By developing an academic niche during residency, our residents can choose any career path at graduation.
 Whether it be in an academic fellowship, joining academic faculty, or community medicine, our tracks help ensure that our graduating Rutgers EM residents are highly competitive and marketable.